 Wat Arun (Temple of Dawn): Set on the banks of the Chao Phraya River, this was the chief temple during the Thonburi Period and was once home to important Buddha images Phra Bang and the Emerald Buddha.
 A cultural attraction, the temple is also firmly entrenched in Thailand's history.

-Khao Yai National Park: One of the most visited national parks in Thailand and the second largest in the country, this World Heritage listed site feature lush, mountainous terrain, 320 bird species, 67 mammal species, 1000s of plant species and Khao Rom, the highest peak measuring 1,351m above sea level.
+Khao Yai National Park: One of the most visited national parks in Thailand and the second largest in the country, this World Heritage listed site features lush, mountainous terrain, 320 bird species, 67 mammal species, 1000s of plant species and Khao Rom, the highest peak measuring 1,351m above sea level.

 Railay Beach: One of the most beautiful beaches in Thailand, Railay is a great place to relax as it can only be accessed by boat.
 Set around a rocky headland, the pristine beaches, lovely lagoons, imposing limestone cliffs, hidden caves and excellent viewpoints make it a real favourite.

-Ayutthaya: Originally a thriving political and trade capital, the city was plundered and left to ruins.
+Historic City of Ayutthaya: Originally a thriving political and trade capital, the city was plundered and left to ruins.
 Rejuvenated by sophisticated architectural heritage, the traditional styles of ancient U-Thong, Lopburi, Khmer, Sukhothai, Persian and Dvaravati are stark reminder of Thailand's difficult past.

-Phi Phi Islands: Just a short boat ride from Phuket, the Phi Phi Islands are home to beautiful beaches, spectacular rock formations and some of the loveliest waters in Southeast Asia.
+Phi Phi Islands Just a short boat ride from Phuket, the Phi Phi Islands are home to beautiful beaches, spectacular rock formations and some of the loveliest waters in Southeast Asia.
 Rich in marine life, the islands are comprise of Phi Phi Leh and Phi Phi Don, the latter known as party central.